 Extended postnatal support includes:

 - 12-hours support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices

 - Assistance with connection to other professional and social support services.

 These programs aim to:

-- Support bonding during early parenting, by visiting mum and baby after the birth, and continuing to provide emotional and practical support, such as breastfeeding advice
+- Support bonding during early parenting, by visiting parent/s and baby after birth and continuing to provide emotional and practical support, such as feeding advice and information.